 Although the surviving town was insignificant, like so many other areas in Europe and the East, the pagan site which had been viewed as so holy since time immemorial must have retained a religious significance for Christians.

 It had grown as a center of Christianity to the point that a bishop from Dodona named Theodorus attended the First Council of Ephesus, which took place in the year 431 AD.

-Many of the priceless movable objects found at the many ancient sites at Dodona are now at National Archaeological Museum of Athens and the archaeological museum in the nearby city of Ioannina.
+Many of the priceless movable objects found at the many ancient sites at Dodona are now at the National Archaeological Museum of Athens and the archaeological museum in the nearby city of Ioannina.
 The Acropolis Museum also created an exhibit called The Oracle of Sounds in 2016, recreating the ancient oak grove at Dodona.